The Tanzanian banking sector recorded strong growth in 2019, with profits before tax reaching TZS 590 billion, +88% more than TZS 313 billion in 2018.

-The ratio of earning assets to total assets remained broadly unchanged at around 80%, indicating that significant part of the sector’s assets continued to be channelled to productive sectors of the economy
+The ratio of earning assets to total assets remained broadly unchanged at around 80%, indicating that a significant part of the sector’s assets continued to be channeled to productive sectors of the economy

-The observed growth was attributed to favourable macroeconomic environment, BoT’s sustained accommodative monetary policy, and other regulatory measures taken to support private sector’s credit growth.
+The observed growth was attributed to a favourable macroeconomic environment, BoT’s sustained accommodative monetary policy, and other regulatory measures taken to support the private sector’s credit growth.

-Balances with other banks, cash and items for clearing decreased by 3.43% in 2019 compared to 0.21% recorded in 2018.
-The decrease was associated with portfolio shift to more profitable investments such as loans, advances and overdrafts.
+Balances with other banks, cash, and items for clearing decreased by 3.43% in 2019 compared to 0.21% recorded in 2018.
+The decrease was associated with a portfolio shift to more profitable investments such as loans, advances, and overdrafts.

 Investment in debt securities increased by 4.04% compared to a decline of 10.52% recorded in 2018.

 In 2019, the loan portfolio continued to be diversified in various sub-sectors of the economy.
 Personal loans accounted for 29.04% of total loans, followed by Trade (16.15%), Building, Construction and Real Estate (10.88%), Manufacturing (9.89%), and Agriculture (9.64%).
 The remaining sectors accounted for 24.40% of the loan portfolio.

 The average lending rates by banks remained stable with a gradual downward trend over the last two years.
 The rate declined to 16.9% in 2019 from to 17.0% in 2018 and 18.0% in 2017.